-Disclaimer: Posts include affiliate links to products or services.
-I might earn a commission if you make a purchase at no extra cost.
+Posts include affiliate links to products or services.
+I might earn a commission if you make a purchase.

 Breakfast in Rethymnon: Best Spots in Town

-Be sure to book accommodation and tours in Crete ahead of time to ensure availability!
+Be sure to book ahead of time to ensure availability!

-– Boat cruise to Balos Lagoon & Gramvousa (another top-selling tour!)
+– Boat cruise to Balos Lagoon & Gramvousa

-– Ticket to Knossos Archaeological Site (top tour in Heraklion)
+– Ticket to Knossos Archaeological Site

-π Looking for the best way to get around Crete?
-Check rental car rates for Crete now!
+🚘 The best way to get around Crete is by car.
+Check rental car rates for Crete here.

-If you’re here just for a cup of coffee, then don’t miss this post with the best coffee shops in Rethymnon!
+If you’re here just for a cup of coffee, don’t miss this post with the best coffee shops in Rethymnon!

-Maybe because we do not have to rush that cup of coffee or because we already know that we’re just steps from the beach.
+I personally think that breakfast during our holidays tastes different.
+Better.
+Maybe because we do not have to rush that cup of coffee or because we already know we’re just steps from the beach.

-Or maybe because our holidays are one of the few times in the year when we actually have time to enjoy this moment with the family.
+Or maybe because our holidays are one of the few times in the year when we have time to enjoy this moment with the family.

 About Breakfast in Crete

-As I have already mentioned here, I learned a lot about Breakfast in Crete while translating the menus of several restaurants… (You might not know this, but translation has been my lifetime profession, and I’ve worked with many local restaurants).
+As I have mentioned here, I learned a lot about Breakfast in Crete while translating the menus of several restaurants… (You might not know this, but translation has been my lifetime profession, and I’ve worked with many local restaurants).

-I discuss their food here, or you can head to this link to check out this restaurant’s Breakfast menu.
+I discuss their food here, or you can head to this link to check out this restaurant’s breakfast menu.

 And in very poor households, a thick slice of bread, some grated tomato, salt, and olive oil would be all you could get… but trust me, it was extremely tasty!